UMAprotocol/UMIPs/UMIPs/umip-157.md

 Step through all events between the last validated bundle's end block and `e` (e.g. all `e`'s with blocks >= the `bundleEndBlock` for the chain `e.chainId` in the preceding validated bundle and <= `e.block`).
 For each deposit, add the `e.amount` to the starting running balance, and for each refund or fill, subtract `e.amount` from the starting running balance.

+##### Handling running balance bounds
-If at any point in time, the running balance exceeds the [target upper or lower bounds](#TODO), then reset the running balance count to the target.
+If at any point in time, the running balance exceeds the [target upper or lower bounds](#selecting-running-balance-bounds-for-bridging-event), then reset the running balance count to the target.
+The running balance for computing the incentive fee for `e` is computed as if the running balance at the time of the event `e` was added to `e.amount`.
+The next bridge event `e_{i+1}` just will use the target running balance instead of the starting running balance `+ e.amount`.

 Once you get to `e`, stop and you have the running balance for `e`.